The World’s Best Homemade Lasagna Recipe

 Freshly baked lasagna in a baking dish

-• Swap the meat.
+• Wants to use a different kind of meat?
 You can use turkey sausage instead of Italian sausage made with pork, which is actually my preference.

 • And here is a reader tip – “One tip I learned years ago when using regular noodles is to boil some water, pour them over your noodles & let them sit in a pan for an hour or so.
 No more broken noodles.”